 Have pen, will travel

-In 2015, I will work as a fellow at Stanford University's Bill Lane Center for the American West; with the Center’s support, I will research and write about women farmers and ranchers across this diverse region.
-I am also the staff writer at the Rural Community Assistance Corporation, where I cover rural poverty and economies, the environment, and tribal issues throughout the 13 states of the American West, including Alaska and Hawaii.
+I am also a fellow at Stanford University's Bill Lane Center for the American West; with the Center’s support, I am researching and writing about women farmers and ranchers throughout this diverse region.
+I am also the staff writer at the Rural Community Assistance Corporation, where I cover rural poverty and economies, the environment, and tribal issues across the 13 states of the American West, including Alaska and Hawaii.

-Meanwhile, I continue to travel regularly, near and far, ever in search of the next best tale from the road…in short: have pen, will travel.
+Meanwhile, I continue to travel frequently, near and far, ever in search of the next best tale from the road…in short: have pen, will travel.